Abdelrahmanhassan1/Flutter-Projects/README.md

 - <h2>Flash Chat</h2>

-<p>The Flash Chat app is a simple chat app that uses Firebase to store the messages with user log in and registration.</p>
+<p>The Flash Chat app is a simple chat app that uses Firebase to store messages with user login and registration.</p>

 <img src="./images/Flash Chat.png" width="500" />